Does Formation Require Intention: Why Character Does Not Develop by Accident

 When a parent becomes intentional, small acts gain meaning.

-Bedtime is no longer about convenience — it is about discipline.
+Bedtime is no longer only about convenience.

-Chores are no longer about cleanliness — they are about responsibility.
+Chores are no longer only about cleanliness.

 Intention transforms routine into formation.

-Without intention, even good habits lose coherence.
+Without intention, even good habits can lose coherence.

 The Myth of Neutral Environments